-It is difficult for our finite minds to comprehend this, because for us to change our course of action, usually means to change our minds or plans as well - because of our shortsightedness.
-To comprehend Omniscience and Omnipotence is as difficult as to comprehend Eternity or the infinitude of Space.
-But what no one can fully comprehend, we as God's children, may at least apprehend by faith, guided by his revelation to us.
-To those whose eyes are anointed with eyesalve (Rev. 3:18.) the prophetic statements of God's word, both in the Old and New Testament in their fulfillments, now discernable, give ample proof that God does know the end from the beginning; that he changes not from his original purpose.
-Mal.
+It is difficult for our finite minds to comprehend this, because for us to change our course of action usually means to change our minds or plans as well - because of our shortsightedness.
+To comprehend Omniscience and Omnipotence is as difficult as to comprehend eternity or the infinitude of space.
+But what no one can fully comprehend, we, as God's children, may at least apprehend by faith, guided by his revelation to us.
+To those whose eyes are anointed with eyesalve (Rev. 3:18), the fulfilments of the prophetic statements of God's Word, in both the Old and the New Testaments, now discernible, give ample proof that God does know the end from the beginning; that he changes not from his original purpose.
+(Mal.
 3:6; Isa.
-14:27.
+14:27.)
 God's plans were perfect before they began to be executed; hence all the changes of God's course or conduct are working out the accomplishment of his original purpose which contemplated these very changes.
+Those who recognize the gradual development of God's original plan can see clearly that the various changes in his course or dealings, as displayed in the Jewish, Gospel and Millennial Ages, do not at all indicate so many changes of his mind or plan, though they are doubtless so misunderstood by many.

-Those who recognize the gradual development of God's original plan, can see clearly that the various changes in his course, or dealings, as displayed in the Jewish Gospel, and Millennial Ages, do not at all indicate so many changes of his mind or plan, though they are doubtless so misunderstood by many.
-Is it asked, Why then is it so expressed as to give the impression that because God's heart was grieved by reason of man's wickedness, his mind as well as his action changed?
+It is asked, Why then is this passage so expressed as to give the impression that because God's heart was grieved by reason of man's wickedness, his mind as well as his action changed?
 We answer, This matter is stated in a manner suited to convey to the general reader as much as he is able to comprehend of God's reasons for the change.
-God was very much grieved and displeased by man's rapid progress in wickedness: that instead of loathing his sinful and fallen condition and looking to God for relief, he took pleasure in still further degrading himself; and God, according to his original purpose, changed the course of his dealings and ended that age by blotting out of existence for a time those who were so unworthy, that their gross depravity should not interfere in the further development of his plan.
-Thus also when God speaks of the sun's rising and setting, it is not that he did not know that it is the Earth's instead of the Sun's motion that produces day and night, but because he addresses himself to men according to their comprehension.
+God was very much grieved and displeased by man's rapid progress in wickedness; that, instead of loathing his sinful condition and looking to God for relief, he took pleasure in still further [R2027 : page 203] degrading himself; and God, according to his original purpose, changed the course of his dealings and ended that age by blotting out of existence for a time those who were so unworthy, that their gross depravity should not interfere in the further development of his plan.
+Thus also when God speaks of the sun as rising and setting, he addresses himself to men according to their comprehension; as is the custom of both the learned and unlearned to-day.

-Under the strict discipline of the Millennium, those who then would not even attempt righteousness, will be compelled to conform to it and to taste of its advantages over sin and its results, so that if they will they may choose life and live.
+Under the strict discipline of the Millennium, those who then will not even attempt righteousness will be compelled to conform to it and to taste of its advantages over sin and its results, so that there will be no excuse for the failure of any to choose life and live forever.

-It was then and still is, impossible, for the fallen natural man to clearly appreciate and realize these matters; and God's purpose seems to be to prove to man the Omniscience as well as the Justice and Love of his Creator, rather than to tell him of them.
+It was then, and still is, impossible for the fallen natural man to clearly appreciate and realize these matters; and God's purpose seems to be to prove to man the Omniscience as well as the Justice and Love of his Creator, rather than to tell him of them.